| |

 Plan & prepare for an amazing Family Movie Fun Night with this free printable pack full of activities.

-24. Start a scrapbook
+24. Start a Scrapbook

 A perfect indoor activity is to start a book that commemorates your kids' accomplishments and everyday life.